viquta/habit_replacer_tracker/README.md

 - A colorful welcome screen with the Habit Tracker logo
 - Main menu with options to manage habits
 - No error messages about database connectivity

+**What This Setup Provides:**
+- ✅ Complete application with all dependencies
+- ✅ Sample data for immediate testing
+- ✅ No additional configuration files needed
+- ✅ Self-contained database setup
+- ✅ Ready-to-use habit tracking functionality

 **Common Setup Issues:**
 - If you see database connection errors, ensure SQL Server Express is running